April 2019 - Lunch & Learn: My Approach to Working with Nature

 Jamie Colen - Fuller Gardens Horticulturist & Entomologist

-It was an awful Spring day that was mostly sleet and rain but that did not deter our members and guests from attending.
-Eighty-two members and guests joined us for this great presentation from garden designer, author and lecturer, Betty Sanders.
-After a brief business meeting which was conducted by President, Wendy McVey, we enjoyed a lovely lunch at the Red Fox Bar and Grille Restaurant in Jackson.
-At the end of the business meeting, there was a special recognition for our long time members, Len and Norma Whitmore who will be moving to Massachusetts but have vowed to continue to be members of the club.
-Len has been an outstanding Treasurer and Norma has headed up CIP for a great number of years.
-They will finish out their term which ends in June, but the club wanted to express their gratitude and appreciation for all their hard work and dedication.
-They will be missed in their current roles, but we are happy for them that they will be closer to family.
+It was a cold Spring day that was mostly rain but that did not deter our members and guests from attending.
+Seventy members and guests joined us for this great presentation from garden designer, author and lecturer, Betty Sanders.
+After a brief business meeting which was conducted by Past President, Wendy McVey, we enjoyed a lovely lunch at the Red Fox Bar and Grille Restaurant in Jackson.

 Members had an opportunity at the break to sign up for our many projects which will be starting soon for all our spring and summer activities.
-After the lunch, Betty educated the group with some smart, common sense watering techniques and tips.
+After the lunch, Jamie gave us some great growing tips learned from his many years of experience.

 Jamie Colen is the garden director at Fuller Gardens in North Hampton, NH.
 His approach is that we need to work with nature, not against it.
 Too often we do not take the time to observe nature enough to understand the balance.
 This is true with the respect to pests that are often maligned and treated with harsh chemicals that upset the predator/prey balance.